alantech/alanlang-docs/src/about_alan.md

 * The compiler can determine which array operations are safely parallelizable and automatically distributes them across a threadpool.
 * The runtime can determine which operations are IO operations and automatically `async/await` them, as well as automatically batch IO operations that can be executed in parallel safely.
+* The runtime has automatic memory management without a GC made possible by the language scoping semantics.
 * The type system enforces safe code to prevent most runtime errors (out-of-memory being a notable exception).
 * The module system has a built-in mocking mechanism (with no runtime performance penalty) that can be used for fine-grained permissioning of access to the standard library for third-party libraries.
 * Aggressive function inlining and dead-code removal to make sure unused code isn't even available in the output to potentially exploit.